kristheticcc/AdClick-Prediction-ML/README.md.txt

 # 📢 Ad Click Prediction ML (Logistic Regression)

-This Jupyter Notebook builds a **logistic regression model** to predict whether an internet user will click on an online advertisement and also performs Data Analysis.
-The project uses Python libraries such as **Scikit-learn**, **Pandas**, **NumPy**, **Seaborn**, and **Matplotlib** to explore user behavior and model ad engagement.
+This Jupyter Notebook builds a **logistic regression model** to predict whether an internet user will click on an online advertisement and also performs Data Analysis.The project uses Python libraries such as **Scikit-learn**, **Pandas**, **NumPy**, **Seaborn**, and **Matplotlib** to explore user behavior and model ad engagement.

 ---

 ## 📊 Dataset

-The dataset used in this project is publicly available on Kaggle: https://www.kaggle.com/datasets/gabrielsantello/advertisement-click-on-ad
+The dataset used in this project is publicly available on Kaggle: [Link to Data Set](https://www.kaggle.com/datasets/gabrielsantello/advertisement-click-on-ad)

 ---

 ## 🔍 Features